apache/cordova-coho/docs/jira-triage.md

 - If the issue is unclear, ask the reporter to provide more details via screen shot, sample code, or a command line log.

 ## Dealing with feature requests
-New features to plugins should ideally be cross platform (at least across more than one major platform - Android, iOS, Windows).
+New features to plugins should ideally be cross platform (at least across more than one major platform - Android, iOS).
 The design should account for ease of detection or meaningful degradation in the absence of the feature on a particular platform.
 For feature requests that are overly specific to a particular use-case - we should resolve them with resolution reason `Later` or `Won't Fix`.
 There is little value in carrying the debt of these issues.

 ## Open issues
 - Assignments: Who does JIRA triage?
 Do we need a weekly rotation duty?
 Should we publish a schedule?
 Should we distribute by component?